Translate Text

 If this parameter is omitted, the API will attempt to detect the language of the text and translate it.

-[1] Please note that Arabic has not yet been added to the /languages endpoint because it does not yet support document translation; only text translation is supported for Arabic at this time.
-When document translation support is added for Arabic, we will a) remove this note and b) add Arabic to the /languages endpoint.
+[1] Please note that Hebrew, Thai, and Vietnamese have not yet been added to the /languages endpoint because they does not yet support document translation; only text translation is supported for those languages at this time.
+When document translation support is added for Hebrew, Thai, and Vietnamese, we will a) remove this note and b) add Hebrew, Thai, and Vietnamese to the /languages endpoint.

 Target Language